A Buffer-aided Successive Opportunistic Relay Selection Scheme with Power Adaptation and Inter-Relay Interference Cancellation for Cooperative Diversity Systems: Numerical Results

 \subsection{Average Throughput}

 For the second set of comparisons among relay selection schemes, we present in Fig.~\ref{thr_K2L2} the average throughput performance, measured in bps/Hz.
 First, we see that the compared selection policies are divided in two groups.
 The first one consists of the half-duplex schemes, namely BRS, $\max-\max$ and $\maxlink$.
 Due to the constant transmission rate, equal to 1 bps/Hz, these schemes can achieve a maximum average throughput of 0.5 bps/Hz.
 In line with the outage probability performance, $\maxlink$ outperforms BRS and $\max-\max$ and reaches the upper bound nearly 2.5 dB prior to the others.
 In the second group we have SOR and $\minpow$.
 These schemes aim to lift the half-duplex constraint and increase the average throughput through successive transmissions.
 It is observed that the schemes of the second group reach the upper-limit more slowly than those of the first group.
 This is explained by the fact that in the low SNR regime, single-link transmissions are often performed, thus reducing the throughput by one-half in these cases.
+Also, in $\minpow$'s case, IRI degrades its performance and thus, introduces a delay in reaching its upper bound contrary to the IRI-free HD schemes.
 Min-power achieves the best performance reaching 1 bps/Hz for high SNR.
 SOR however, does not reach the upper bound even for high SNR as IRI causes many outages.

 Fig.~\ref{thr_K2Lv} illustrates average throughput for $\minpow$ as $L$ and transmission power increase.
-From the results we see that $\minpow$ for buffer-size above eight, follows the selection bound and their performance gap becomes negligible at about 8 dB.
+From the results we see that $\minpow$ for buffer-size above eight, follows the Selection Bound and their performance gap becomes negligible at about 8 dB.
 It is important to note that when the SNR is low, interference cancellation does not take place often and the proposed scheme chooses half-duplex transmissions instead of successive ones.
-This explains the gap between the selection bound and the cases of $L=100, \infty$ in the low SNR regime.
+This explains the gap between the Selection Bound and the cases of $L=100, \infty$ in the low SNR regime.
 Note that in this comparison we have $K=2$ relays and there is no flexibility in pair selection when a successive transmission is performed.

 The third parameter that we examine is the number of relays in the cluster.
 Fig.~\ref{thr_KvL4} shows the gain in average throughput as both $K$ and the transmission power increase.
 From the analysis of the $\minpow$ relay selection scheme, for each transmission we check $K(K-1)$ pairs to see whether or not interference cancellation can be performed.
 As we add more relays, the number of possible relay pairs increases from 2 in the case of $K=2$ to 6 in the case of $K=3$, while for $K=4$ we have 12 possible pairs.
 As a result, even for low SNR, successive transmissions are more possible for increasing $K$ and throughput tends to reach its maximum value more rapidly.